Independent Greeks: Ideology

-The party has been described as conservative, national-conservative, right-wing populist, Greek nationalist, and Eurosceptic.
+The party has been described as conservative, national conservative, social conservative, right-wing populist, Greek nationalist, Eurosceptic, and right-wing.

 The party called for revoking the first and second memorandums, loan agreements between Greece, the EU and the International Monetary Fund.
 Further, it considers the agreements illegal and calls for lifting immunity from and then investigating and prosecuting Greek ministers, parliamentarians, and officials who negotiated the agreements or who otherwise bear blame for Greece's economic crisis.

 In opposing the memorandums negotiated with 'The Troika', party leader Kammenos said Greece had become a "laboratory animal" in an austerity experiment conducted by the IMF and EU, who "used the public debt as a means of control."
 Kammenos has focused much of his fire on Germany, stating that "Germany is not treating Greece as a partner but as its master. ...
 It tries to turn a Europe of independent states into a Europe dominated by Germany."

 The party's official programme states it will repudiate part of Greece's debt because it was created by speculators in a conspiracy to bring Greece to the edge of bankruptcy.
 It announced in December 2012 that it would start working to create a patriotic Democratic Front, whose aim is to save "Greece from the neo-liberal avalanche."

 The party also calls for German war reparations (for the invasion and occupation of Greece in the Second World War).

 On social policy, Independent Greeks oppose multiculturalism and want to reduce immigration, and support development of a Christian Orthodox oriented education system.

 According to The Independent, the party has "a socially right-wing stance, supporting patriotism and the role of the Greek Orthodox Church in family life and education".